stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 through either of the neighbouring tunnels would bring us to the brink of the dizzy sunless cliffs above the great abyss; down whose side adequate paths, improved by the Old Ones, led to the rocky shore of the hidden and nighted ocean.
-To behold this fabulous gulf in stark reality was a lure which seemed impossible of resistance once we knew of the thing&mdash;yet we realised we must begin the quest at once if we expected to include it on our present flight.
+To behold this fabulous gulf in stark reality was a lure which seemed impossible of resistance once we knew of the thing--yet we realised we must begin the quest at once if we expected to include it on our present flight.

   It was now 8 P.M., and we had not enough battery replacements to let our torches burn on forever.
-We had done so much of our studying and copying below the glacial level that our battery supply had had at least five hours of nearly continuous use; and despite the special dry cell formula would obviously be good for only about four more&mdash;though by keeping one torch unused, except for especially interesting or difficult places, we might manage to eke out a safe margin beyond that.
+We had done so much of our studying and copying below the glacial level that our battery supply had had at least five hours of nearly continuous use; and despite the special dry cell formula would obviously be good for only about four more--though by keeping one torch unused, except for especially interesting or difficult places, we might manage to eke out a safe margin beyond that.
 It would not do to be without a light in these Cyclopean catacombs, hence in order to make the abyss trip we must give up all further mural deciphering.
-Of course we intended to revisit the place for days and perhaps weeks of intensive study and photography&mdash;curiosity having long ago got the better of horror&mdash;but just now we must hasten.
+Of course we intended to revisit the place for days and perhaps weeks of intensive study and photography--curiosity having long ago got the better of horror--but just now we must hasten.
 Our supply of trail-blazing paper was far from unlimited, and we were reluctant to sacrifice spare notebooks or sketching paper to augment it; but we did let one large notebook go.
-If worst came to worst, we could resort to rock-chipping&mdash;and of course it would be possible, even in case of really lost direction, to work up to full daylight by one channel or another if granted sufficient time for plentiful trial and error.
+If worst came to worst, we could resort to rock-chipping--and of course it would be possible, even in case of really lost direction, to work up to full daylight by one channel or another if granted sufficient time for plentiful trial and error.
 So at last we set off eagerly in the indicated direction of the nearest tunnel.